jbillote/mbtl-scraper/README.md

 For scraping move information from Mizuumi

-Since this is a utility just for fetching and saving static web data, liberties such as not securely generating SQL queries are taken.
+Since this is a utility just for fetching and saving static web data, liberties such as not securely making SQL INSERT statements are taken.

+In the future, I'm planning on cleaning up the code to make it more secure and easier to read, as well as making it easier to support other games.
+For now, the ony goal was to write something that would write data as needed.

 ## Usage
 python main.py \<path_to_db>